mimecuvalo/helloworld/readme.md

 - be a good, easy-to-use alternative to what's out there!

 ## todo
+- privacy
+- possibly: forum/wiki
-- js "templating" - be able to add microformatting to content easily
+- possibly: js "templating" - be able to add microformatting, creativeworks/recipes/person, schema.org